aaditeynair/conduct.nvim/README.md

 | ConductReloadProjectConfig | none                  | Reloads the config file of the active project     |

 ### Sessions

+One of the main differences between conduct.nvim and other project management plugins, is its ability to store multiple session for a single project.
+This allows you to switch between different contexts in the code.

 _These commands only work when a project is active_